 This is a great way of How to Cook Coho Salmon or sockeye perfectly in just a few minutes.
 With a bit of water it can be steamed perfectly without having to watch it at all.
 Serve with lemon and butter for a delicious meal.

-2. Cup of Water or broth is needed to create enough steam to cook
+You need some liquid to steam it to flaky.
+Use a cup of Water or broth for more flavor to create enough steam to cook

 You will need the electric pressure cooker pot itself with a trivet or steamer basket works too.
 To cook fish though I prefer a flat rack so they lay flat and fit better personally.

-If you want to add carrots or chopped russet potato it is best to put those below the trivet in the liquid.
+If you want to add carrots or chopped russet potatoes (bite sized) it is best to put those below the trivet in the liquid.
 Then set the trivet on top of those topped with your fish.
 Do not use varieties that take less than 3 minutes like broccoli which only takes 1 and if longer will become mushy.

 There are tons of options when it comes to seasonings, use your favorites of course.
 Many times I will set a pat of butter on top to add flavor and moisture.
 You could use a dry rub like we do from time to time with our Salmon at 350 recipe.